 Using variable frequency drives (VFDs) to control the speed of a compressor can provide improved occupant comfort and quieter operation in air conditioning and heat pump applications.
 Always consult with the specific compressor manufacturer before using a VFD controller on any compressor.

 Heat pumps and room a/c will dominate; unitary air conditioners will see above average gains

 The market for HVAC equipment globally is forecast to reach $155.1 billion by 2022, according to a new report published by Transparency Market Research.
 The demand for all types of HVAC equipment is expected to increase through 2022; however, sales of heat pumps and room air conditioners are expected to dominate through the forecast period.

 New Equipment is Designed with Comfort, Efficiency in Mind

-It’s time again for the Commercial Cooling Showcase.
 The NEWS' annual issue has traditionally introduced the latest air conditioning units available for the upcoming summer season.
-The intent is to help contractors prepare for this busy period by doing the research that will help them distinguish between brands.
+The intent is to help contractors prepare for this busy period by doing the research that will help them to distinguish between brands.

 Flash Defrost Can Reduce Supermarket Cooling Energy Costs by Up to 20 Percent